douglascarson/douglascarson.github.io/posts/public/az-104-study-notes.md

 ### Assigning Licenses to User or Groups
 * Not all Microsoft services are available in all locations.
 Before a license can be assigned to a group, you must specify the Usage location for all members

-### Configure EntraID Join
+### Configure Entra ID Join
-* when associating a device with EntraID you have three options:
+* when associating a device with Entra ID you have three options:
     * Register a device (best for BYOD)
     * join a device (best for corporate)
     * Hybrid-AD (joined to AD DS and replicated)
 * device registration settings are in Devices > device settings
 * Device settings:
     * Users may join devices to azure AD
-        * by default all users are allowed to join their device to EntraID.
+        * by default all users are allowed to join their device to Entra ID.
 You can select `all`, `group` or `none`
     * Additional local admins on Azure AD joined devices
-        * with EntraID premium or Enterprise mobility suite you can choose which users or groups have local admin to the device.
+        * with Entra ID premium or Enterprise mobility suite you can choose which users or groups have local admin to the device.
 By default the 'global admin' and `device owner` has local admin right
-    * Users may register their devices with EntraID
+    * Users may register their devices with Entra ID
-        * allow user to register their devices with EntraID (Workplace Join)
+        * allow user to register their devices with Entra ID (Workplace Join)
         * if you use InTune or MDM this will be set to `all` and will be greyed out
     * Require MFA to join devices
         * You must have the users approved to do this configured with MFA